Biodiversity Net Gain – Principles and Guidance for UK Construction and Developments

 A note on Environmental Net Gain

 Environmental Net Gain (ENG) follows the same ideas as biodiversity net gain but requires developers to deliver a wider range of environmental benefits over and above the full environmental impact of the proposed development (e.g. air quality, flood risk management).
-Work is currently underway to explore the implications of such an approach for all stakeholders.
+We are currently exploring this further with a new task group.

 We are grateful to the following funders for supporting this project: